arunavanag591/mypage/index.md

 ---
 layout: default
 ---
-🩺 I am currently a Postdoctoral scholar at the University of Chicago.
-I analyze lupus data, mainly very large and high resolution codex images and develop machine learning techniques for better cell phenotyping and mapping from human to mouse renal cells.
+🩺 I am currently a Postdoctoral scholar at University of Chicago.
+I work with computational microscopy and image data to develop better segmentation and annotation fidelity and drive new insights for lupus in kidney cells.

 ### Ph.D., Computer Science, University of Nevada, Reno
 During my Ph.D. in Computer Science at the University of Nevada, Reno, my research leveraged large noisy real-world datasets, to develop predictive models using statistical analysis, machine learning and deep learning methods.
 I am proficient in Python, C++, and various data analysis/MLOps tools.
 During my PhD: